opensearch-project/opensearch-net/README.md

 );
 ```

-As well as an object initializer syntax if lambdas aren't your thing:
+As well as an object initializer syntax:

 ```csharp
 var request = new SearchRequest